rsignell/recipes/genovese_focaccia.md

 * Warm water (100°F–105°F): 325 g
 * Active dry yeast: 3 g (1 tsp)
 * Fine sea salt: 15 g
-* Extra-virgin olive oil: 25 g

 **Pan, brine & topping**
-* Extra-virgin olive oil (pan & surface): 60 g total (~4 tbsp: 2 tbsp for pan, 2 tbsp for top)
+* 30 g Extra-virgin olive oil for pan
+* 30 g Extra virgin olive oil for emulsion
 * Warm water (brine): 80 g
-* Fine sea salt (brine): 8 g
+* 10 g Flaky Maldon sea salt for finishing
-* Fresh rosemary: 2–3 sprigs, leaves picked and roughly chopped
+* (optional) Fresh rosemary: 2–3 sprigs, leaves picked and roughly chopped, massaged in oil
-* Flaky sea salt (optional): pinch for finishing

 #### Instructions

 1. Build the biga (Day 1, evening): In a small bowl, combine 270 g bread flour, 160 g room-temperature water, and 1 g active dry yeast.
 Mix with a spoon or your hands until a firm, shaggy dough ball forms.
 Cover tightly with plastic wrap and let ferment at room temperature (70°F–72°F) for 12 to 16 hours.
 2. Mix main dough (Day 2): Tear the fermented biga into smaller pieces and drop them into the bowl of a stand mixer fitted with the dough hook.
 Add 370 g bread flour, 325 g warm water, 3 g active dry yeast, 15 g fine sea salt, and 25 g extra-virgin olive oil.
 3. Knead in stand mixer: Knead on low speed for 2 minutes to combine, then increase to medium (speed 4 on a KitchenAid) and knead for 8 to 10 minutes.
 The dough should completely pull away from the sides of the bowl, clinging only slightly to the bottom.
-4. First rise: Cover the bowl with a damp towel or plastic wrap and let rise at room temperature for 1 hour until doubled in size.
 5. Pan proof & initial stretch: Pour 2 tbsp (~30 g) of extra-virgin olive oil into your pan, coating the bottom and sides evenly.
 Transfer the dough to the pan.
-Gently stretch it toward the corners using your fingertips.
-If the dough springs back, cover and rest for 15 minutes to relax the gluten, then push it fully into the corners.
-Cover and let rise a second time for 45 to 60 minutes until light and puffy.
+Cover and rest for 15 minutes to relax the gluten, then push it fully into the corners.
+Cover and let rise for 60-90 minutes until light and puffy.
-6. Build the brine emulsion: Set your oven rack to the bottom-third position and preheat the oven to 450°F. In a small measuring cup or bowl, dissolve 8 g of fine sea salt into 80 g of warm water.
-While whisking continuously (or using an immersion blender), stream in 2 tbsp (~30 g) of extra-virgin olive oil until a pale, cloudy emulsion forms.
+6. Build the brine emulsion: Set your oven rack to the bottom-third position and preheat the oven to 450°F. In a small measuring cup or bowl, add the warm water, and while whisking continuously (or using an immersion blender), stream in 2 tbsp (~30 g) of extra-virgin olive oil until a pale, cloudy emulsion forms.
 7. Brine & dimple: Pour the emulsified brine evenly over the surface of the puffed dough.
 Coat your hands in olive oil and press your fingers straight down through the liquid until you touch the bottom of the pan to create deep, wide dimples across the entire surface.
-Sprinkle with chopped fresh rosemary leaves.
+Optionally sprinkle with chopped fresh rosemary leaves.
-8. Bake: Bake at 450°F on the bottom-third rack for 18 to 22 minutes until the top is deeply golden brown, the dimples remain soft and pale, and the bottom crust is crisp and sizzling in olive oil.
+8. Bake: Bake at 450°F on the middle rack for 20 minutes until the top is deeply golden brown, the dimples remain soft and pale, and the bottom crust is crisp and sizzling in olive oil.
+If the top is not sufficiently brown, turn on convection, drop temp to 425 and cook for addtional 2-5 minutes, checking frequently.
 9. Cool: Transfer the focaccia immediately from the pan to a wire cooling rack to prevent the bottom crust from steaming and softening.
+Wait 10 minutes before slicing.

 #### Notes & Tips

 * Hydration target: This corrected formula yields a true ~75% hydration dough across 640 g total flour (270 g biga + 370 g main dough) and 485 g total water (160 g biga + 325 g main dough).
 * Emulsion technique: Stream the olive oil slowly into the salted warm water while whisking to build a stable emulsion (salamoia) that coats the top and pools gently in the dimples without instantly splitting.
-* Rack placement: Placing the pan on the bottom-third rack ensures the olive oil shallow-fries the bottom crust to a crisp golden finish while protecting the top toppings from burning.
+* Rack placement: Placing the pan on the middle rack ensures the olive oil shallow-fries the bottom crust to a crisp golden finish while protecting the top toppings from burning.